 Please choose your start date.
-We suggest picking an 8-day period during which:

-You will have your phone or tablet with you every day between 8am and 8pmYou will have either a cell or WiFi connection between 8am and 8pm each day.
+We suggest picking an 8-day period during which: You will have your phone with you every day between 8am and 8pmYou will have either a cell or WiFi connection between 8am and 8pm each day.
 You will be able to answer 3 prompts each day, each one takes 5 minutes.
-(You have anhour to find the time to respond).

-Please select your preferred start date between (period fill()): DATE timezone (timezone in section Consent)
+Please select your preferred start date between (period fill()): DATE timezone (timezone in section Consent) (())

-Fill code of guestion FLScheduled executed
+Fill code of question FLScheduled executed